Dental Implants Campbell CA

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

-Using the most recent advances in dental implant technology, Dr. Ueno, Dr. Chung or Dr. Litch is able to place an implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.
+Using the most recent advances in dental implant technology, Dr. Ueno, Dr. Chung, Dr. Litch and Dr. Bui is able to place an implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.
 An in-house CT-scan is taken at the Ueno Center to ensure that you are a candidate for this proceudre.
 If you are a candidate for an “immediate implant,” in addition to having your implant placed on the day of extraction, in some cases, a temporary tooth can be built upon the implant!
 This way you leave the office with a tooth that looks and feels natural.
 Following the appropriate healing period, your restorative dentist will make you the new permanent tooth.